-- Search the issue list first for related items, and make sure you're running the latest version of REST framework before reporting an issue.
+- Search the GitHub project page for related items, and make sure you're running the latest version of REST framework before reporting an issue.

 - Closing an issue doesn't necessarily mean the end of a discussion.
 If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

 Getting involved in triaging incoming issues is a good way to start contributing.
 Every single ticket that comes into the ticket tracker needs to be reviewed in order to determine what the next steps should be.
 Anyone can help out with this, you just need to be willing to